wp-plugins/bns-bio/readme.txt

 Please stay current with your WordPress installation, your active theme, and your plugins.

 == Changelog ==
+= 0.2 =
+* Release - November 2012
+* Refactor PHP closures into complete functions
+* Change sanity checks to self-deactivate extension plugins if 'BNS Bio' is not active

 = 0.1 =
 * Initial Release - November 2012